th3-z/kf2-autokick/README.md

 ## Changes since pedr0's release

 * Fix issue with kicking players with multibyte chars in their name
-* No longer have to keep the 'auto-kick' page open
+* No longer have to keep the 'autokick' page open